quchen/articles/factorio/circuitry.md

   3. I like all my free wires to be red, with green only used if functionally necessary, or for clarity.

+Taking timing (each combinator introduces a 1-tick delay) into consideration, storage of the current `D` signal in the circuit is triggered by the falling edge of the `C` signal.
+As a result, a 1-tick clock pulse stores the input  `D` value at the time the pulse starts.

+## Shift register

+**TODO:** combine multiple D latches to get a shift register.
+(The intermediate `D+0` cleaning cells are unnecessary in this case.)

 # Controllers